Chriscross3234/chriscross3234.github.io/_posts/2015-2-18-Philosophy-Hume-EHU.md

 ## SECTION III: of the association of ideas.

 Through natural thinking or conversation, ideas flow from one another, indicating that there exists an [Association of Ideas](http://en.wikipedia.org/wiki/Association_of_ideas).
-Ideas that aren't relevant to the topic at hand are dismissed.
+In discussions ore serious thinking, ideas that aren't relevant to the topic conversation or topic are dismissed.

 A proposal of three (maybe more) principles of association: